ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Ability Score Information/Ability Scores.md

 	7. Apply any multiplying and dividing effects.
 	8. Compare the end result to the DC to determine the outcome.
 	- Most ability checks and saving throws will not have any modifiers beyond your ability modifier and skill proficiency bonus.
+- Some ability checks and saving throws are "tiered", this means there are multiple outcomes that depend on the end result of the roll rather than working off of a pass/fail system.